What's Included in the Free Plan?

 What’s included in the free plan?

-The APITube free plan costs $0 and gives you 200 requests per cycle and one webhook.
-Real-time streaming (SSE/WebSocket) is not available on the free plan — it requires a paid plan.
-It reaches every search and retrieval endpoint, but article content comes back as a preview — the body and description are trimmed — and you can page through only the first 5 pages of any result set.
-It is built for evaluating the API and wiring up an integration; a paid plan removes the content preview and raises every limit.
+The APITube free plan costs $0 and gives you 100 requests per day and one webhook.
+Real-time streaming (SSE/WebSocket) is available with one concurrent connection each, funded by 1,000 SSE and 1,000 WebSocket deliveries per day; paid plans raise both.
+It reaches every search and retrieval endpoint and returns complete articles — link, image, description, source and all NLP enrichment — with one exception: the article body comes back as a 200-character preview.
+You can also page through only the first 5 pages of any result set.
+It is built for evaluating the API and wiring up an integration; a paid plan removes the body preview and raises every limit.

 curl "https://api.apitube.io/v1/news/everything?title=Apple&api_key=YOUR_FREE_KEY"